Bog Walk Trail

 I had planned for this “hike” to be the first “hike” for my two-year-old.
 As a father, I often daydream about hiking with my sons much like 60’s television had us believing that all dads wanted to play baseball with their kids.

-This dream was deferred for me because my first son has such little interest in hiking and the outdoors due to his special needs, that I’ve all but given up trying with him.
-2016 Update: I take him hiking everywhere, all the time now.
-Score one for persistent dad!
+This dream was deferred for me because my first son has such little interest in hiking and the outdoors due to his special needs, and, well, he wasn’t walking until 26 months anyway.

 So my second son, who shows far more interest in the outdoors, has a lot of miles ahead of him.
 I picked this short, flat surprising little hike for him to get going.
 Alas, we spent too much time chit-chatting at BJ’s and took too long at lunch and then ran into some neighbor friends for another 30 minutes.